You are currently browsing the first page of the tag archives.

 Looking for something specific?
 Try the search box at the top of the page.

 Performing a simple sort of text strings that are all the same case, e.g. upper-case, is no more difficult in .NET than it is for sorting integers.
 The .NET method Array.Sort comes to our rescue by being able to sort objects that are derived from the base System.Array type.
-Sorting Strings Alphabetically This program sorts… Continue reading the remainder of this article
+Sorting Strings Alphabetically This program sorts… Continue reading the remainder of this post

 Sorting arrays in .NET is trivially easy.
 The Array.Sort method is very simple to use and one of the fastest implementations for doing a straight forward sort that you can make use of.
 For most of your array sorting requirements, this is the function you should be using.
-Sorting Of An Array This program sorts… Click here to read the rest of “C# Array.Sort Example.”
+Sorting Of An Array This program sorts… Click here to read the remainder of “C# Array.Sort Example.”